rbpisupati/pyGenome/README.md

-# pygenome
+# pyGenome
-Python API for working with genome fasta/bed/annotations
+Python API to work with genome fasta/bed/annotation